nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 | 5      | 12.99   |
 | 6      | 12.98   |

-## **Low-Level Controller results:**

-- The Arduinos had more than enough GPIO especially with all of the sensors not being shipped in time.
-The team was able to cut down to using only one Arduino instead of the expected two Arduinos from the original detailed design.
-This saved space in the final implementation and simplified the final implemented design.

-## **Top-Level Controller results:**

-- The top-level controller is being fed about 5.2 V from the battery and through a buck converter via the barrel jack.

-- The serial communication between the Arduino and Jetson ran a 115200 baud, which is the max speed that can be reliably accomplished with the Arduino Mega2560.

 ## **Delivery Subsystem (was called Consumption) results:**

-- The team did not use the initially purchased 6 V motor (because it was too slow), and used a faster motor that was available in the capstone lab.
+- The team did not use the initially purchased 6 V motor.
+The initially purchases motor was too slow and allowed items to fall down through the consumption before it hit it again.
+The team used a faster 6 V motor that was available in the capstone lab.

 - Many variations of spokes have been tested in order to see which ones work the best.
 The only spokes that made it into the final implementation were curved TPU spokes, and those can be seen in the final total robot CAD model in this document.

 - The size of the final consumption implementation was 5.25"x9.25"x11.75" (LxWxH).
-The consumption mechanism is large enough for a duck to be consumed as well as the pedestals.
+The consumption mechanism is large enough for a duck to be consumed as well as the pedestals, while also being within specification for the robot size set by the competition.

-In the final implementation in the competition, no ducks or pedestals were consumed.
+Note: In the final implementation in the competition, no ducks or pedestals were consumed.
 The motor direction of the consumption motor was reversed and the consumption was converted into a pusher.
 The robot collected objects in the arena on the consumption ramp, and then the spokes pushed out the objects into the recycling.

-- As mentioned previously, the path of the robot has changed due to the vision subsystem not being able to be implemented.
-The path created was based on encoder clicks and was always relative to the starting area.
-The robot did a point by point path driving in directions for a curtain number of encoder clicks.

 - There are three walls surrounding the intake in order to protect any limbs from moving parts.
 This was a safety feature implementation based on considerations made during detailed design.

-The chart below conveys the efectiveness of the delivery subsystem on the robot.
+The chart below conveys the effectiveness of the delivery subsystem on the robot.

 ![image](https://user-images.githubusercontent.com/30758520/233710010-64f2d292-e386-41c6-a8b7-ac739a465b59.png)

 ## **Fireworks results:**

-- The robot has the force necessary to flip the switch without issue, though it did not flip the switch during the competition
+- The robot has the force necessary to flip the switch without issue, though it did not flip the switch during the competition.

 Video Demonstration of the Fireworks Switch [here](https://www.youtube.com/watch?v=TUixtoiBSds)